If you are from Scotland and want to access Pills by Post please visit this website for

 The second medicine, misoprostol, makes the womb contract causing cramping, bleeding and loss of the pregnancy similar to a miscarriage.

-If at any point you decide to continue the pregnancy after taking the medications, it is important to know that there could be risks to the developing fetus.
+medications, it is important to know that there could be risks to the developing fetus.
 Misoprostol can cause birth defects and both mifepristone and misoprostol can cause miscarriage.
 Contact BPAS for further information and advice.

 The timing when you administer your medication is important.
 If your pregnancy is of 10 weeks gestation you will need to come into the clinic to take your medications.